wombleton/gitlaw-nz/acts/T/Trade Marks Act 2002.md

     (2) Any assertion of a privilege against self-incrimination must be based on [section 60][406] of the Evidence Act 2006\.

-    (3) If any individual refuses to produce any information or document or to answer any question on the ground that it is a privileged communication under [section 60][406] of the Evidence Act 2006, a Customs officer or a member of the Police may apply to a District Court Judge for an order determining whether the claim of privilege is valid; and, in respect of any such application, the individual must offer sufficient evidence to enable the District Court Judge to assess whether self-incrimination would be reasonably likely if the individual produced the information or the document or answered the question.
+    (3) If any individual refuses to produce any information or document or to answer any question on the ground that it is a privileged communication under [section 60][406] of the Evidence Act 2006, a Customs officer or a constable may apply to a District Court Judge for an order determining whether the claim of privilege is valid; and, in respect of any such application, the individual must offer sufficient evidence to enable the District Court Judge to assess whether self-incrimination would be reasonably likely if the individual produced the information or the document or answered the question.

     (4) To avoid doubt, nothing in this section affects the application of [section 65][407] of the Evidence Act 2006 (which relates to waiver of privilege) in respect of the privilege against self-incrimination that a person may have under [section 60][406] of that Act.